 - Always check your documents to avoid mistakes.

-- The AP LAWCET 2026 eligibility criteria: nationality rule is must for every candidate.
+- The AP LAWCET 2026 eligibility criteria: nationality rule is mandatory for every candidate.

-- Only those who meet nationality condition can go for admission process.
+- Only those who meet the nationality condition can go for admission process.

 Reserved category candidates will have a 5% relaxation in qualifying exam while applying for Andhra Pradesh LAWCET 2026.
 Candidates applying for 3-year Andhra Pradesh LAWCET exam and 5-year Andhra Pradesh LAWCET exam must be an Indian Citizen.
 Reserved category candidates applying for 3-year LLB must have 40% marks in graduation and reserved category candidates applying for 5-year LLB must have 40% marks in their intermediate exam.